mariodimac7/eg-01-node-jwt/README.md

 * The example requires the private key.
 Provide it as a string, as configuration setting `privateKey`.

-  Note, while the example is running, the key will be temporarily stored in a file.
-A future release of the SDK will not require the use of a temp file for the private key.
 * If you will be using individual permission grants, you must create a `Redirect URI` for the key.
 Any URL can be used.
 By default, this example uses `https://www.docusign.com`